mishra9759harshit/exe/README.md

 1. Download the Program:

-- Go to the repository's Releases Section (https://github.com/your-repo-url/releases).
+- Go to the repository's Releases Section  or click this link (https://github.com/mishra9759harshit/exe/archive/refs/heads/main.zip)).

 - Download the latest `.zip` file containing the Mr.Robot program.